Car-free adventures toPlaces kids will lovearound the UK

 1. Wordsworth Grasmere, Cumbria

 • There are playful Little Wanderers sessions for under-fives with songs, games and stories on a theme connected to the Wordsworths’ writing and their lifestyle at Dove Cottage.
-There are fortnightly poetry groups for 11 to 14-year-olds and local 14 to 21-year-olds.
+There are fortnightly poetry groups for teenagers.

 • How do we get there?
 Follow the Good Journey directions and get 20% off when you arrive by bus.
 There are breath-taking views from the bus, which is often an open-topper, as you travel from Windermere past lakes and grassy hills.